fl101/awardfares-blog/_posts/2023-10-21-awardhacker.md

 While AwardHacker doesn’t offer alerts, its comprehensive data can guide frequent flyers on which routes or programs to monitor, especially if they're aiming for a specific redemption in the future.

-**How AwardFares Helps**: With this preemptive knowledge from AwardHacker, you can set up precise alerts on **AwardFares**, ensuring you’re notified as soon as seats become available on your desired routes and classes.
+**How AwardFares Helps**: With this preemptive knowledge from AwardHacker, you can set up precise alerts on **AwardFares**, ensuring you are notified as soon as seats become available on your desired routes and classes.

 <img src="../assets/img/award-hacker/award-hacker-alert.webp" alt="Set up an alert in AwardFares for a route you saw using AwardHacker." />